gorenje/node-red-contrib-introspection/README.md

 Inspired by the [dsm](https://flows.nodered.org/node/node-red-contrib-dsm) package that has a [backup](https://github.com/cflurin/node-red-contrib-dsm/wiki/Backup) state machine.

+### SendFlow

+Send a flow to another Node-RED instance.
+This will replace **any existing** flows on the other server, use with care.
+Under the hood this uses the [Node-RED API](https://nodered.org/docs/api/admin/methods/post/flows/) to post a new flow to the server.
+This node also supports authentication if the other server happens to have some.

+### TriggerImport

+This node will open the Node-RED import dialog and insert the payload, i.e. a flow object, into the dialog.
+The flow can then be imported into the existing workspace.
+See the [RSS example](https://flowhub.org/f/e02ba6e534f7a0f4) for more details.
+Payload must be a valid flow object, i.e. a Javascript array with one object per node.
+The import dialog will complain should this not be the case.

 ## Node-RED Versions

 These nodes have been tested and found to work on Node-RED 3.0.2 and 3.1.0.beta.4.